 A surprisingly large number of people are surreptitiously monogamous, feeling that their willingness to forgo all others gives power to the partner.
 But when you're willing to admit that you're willing to share the power and admit your vulnerability (I really like you and hope you like me as much), not only are you in love, but you sound like a rational, fairly adult soul in the bargain.

 You're willing to ditch the dating appWhen you're ready to delete your Match.com profile or the dating app from your phone, you're essentially saying that no one else could hold a candle to your beloved.
 Getting rid of your online dating profile also says that you're unwilling to revisit past loves and that, in this relationship, there is no going back; you can only go forward.

-No fair throwing the book into the fire but keeping the database on your trusty laptop.
+No fair deleting the dating profile but keeping people's contact information on your trusty laptop.
 A commitment is a commitment, and this is as much about self as other.
-If you pretend to throw away your black book, then you’re also pretending that you’re committed.
+If you pretend to forget the others but keep their names, then you're also pretending that you're committed.

 Grow up: If you're old enough to be taken seriously by someone you like, you're old enough to take yourself seriously.
 Committed adult relationships don't have room for manipulative games.

 You're willing to go somewhere you hateThe willingness to go someplace you actually hate with someone you actually love — and not be a pain in the neck about it — is one of the hallmarks of love.